Salesforce Park San Francisco – 2021 Ultimate Guide

 Why visiting Salesforce Park is a good idea?

-Visiting the Salesforce Park truly feels like a hidden escape in San Francisco.
-In the heart of the financial district, the park sits atop the Salesforce Transit Center, in the shadow of Salesforce Tower, previously known as the Transbay Tower, a +1,000 foot office skyscraper is visible from almost any part of the city.
+Visiting the Salesforce Rooftop Park truly feels like a hidden escape in San Francisco.
+In the heart of the financial district, the park sits atop the Salesforce Transit Center, in the shadow of Salesforce Tower San Francisco, previously known as the Transbay Tower, a +1,000 foot office skyscraper is visible from almost any part of the city.

-The rooftop park is a majesty to observe, with 5.4 acres of greenery, including a theater, several playgrounds, cafés, and restaurants.
-While you can choose among several options to get into the Park, Grayline of San Francisco encourages you to board the gondola located at the corner of Freemont and Mission Streets.
+The Salesforce Rooftop Park is a majesty to observe, with 5.4 acres of greenery, including a theater, several playgrounds, cafés, and restaurants.
+While you can choose among several options to get into Salesforce Tower Park, Grayline San Francisco encourages you to board the gondola located at the corner of Freemont and Mission Streets.

 What are the Salesforce Park main points of interest?